AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Rates for Your Hyundai

-After USAA, which is only available to military members and their families, State Farm has the lowest average full coverage rates among our top picks, at $1,697 annually.
-You can also save money on premiums by taking advantage of the discounts available with State Farm:
+After USAA and Erie, whose availability is limited, GEICO has the lowest average full coverage rates among our top picks, at $1,731 annually.
+You can also save money on premiums by taking advantage of the discounts available with GEICO:

-• Bundling: Reduce your premiums by shopping for all your insurance needs with State Farm — whether it’s renters insurance, homeowners insurance, life insurance, or another product.
+• Bundling: Reduce your premiums by shopping for all your insurance needs with GEICO — whether it’s renters insurance, homeowners insurance, life insurance or another product.

 • Defensive driver course: Get a discount when you complete an approved course on defensive driving.

-• Good driver/accident-free: If you’re free of moving violations and at-fault accidents for at least three years in a row, you’ll earn a discount.
+• Good driver: If you’re free of moving violations and at-fault accidents for at least one year in a row, you’ll earn a discount.
 Your savings may increase the longer you go without a violation or accident.

 • Safe vehicle: Hyundai vehicles are known for their safety features, which can also lower your auto insurance bills.